As I write, after 6 straight days of heavy rain, snow is now swirling around a bleak and sodden February garden, whipped by a bitter easterly wind.

 - Sort your seeds.
 I know it’s very tempting to hang on to the seed packets that you’ve had kicking a round for a couple of years.
 But there is a reason that the the Global Seed Vault lies “deep inside a mountain on a remote island in the Svalbard archipelago, halfway between mainland Norway and the North Pole.”
 To remain viable, seeds have to be stored carefully.
 So, bite the bullet and throw out your old packets of seed now.
 This way you avoid the frustration of sowing seeds that fail to germinate and you don’t lose precious time in having to re-sow later with fresh seeds.

 - Sow seeds now.
 If you are like me, you’ll be champing at the bit to get sowing, but in lots of cases, sowing seeds too early doesn’t help.
 They can can grow weakly because of the cold and get leggy because of the still short days.
-However, if you have somewhere warm and sunny – a heated greenhouse or warm windowsill indoors – it’s good to start some seeds off now, for example chillis, aubergine and peppers (capsicums), because they need a long growing season.
+However, if you have somewhere warm and sunny – a heated greenhouse or warm windowsill indoors – it’s good to start some seeds off now.
+Chillis, aubergine and peppers (capsicums) are good options, because they need a bot of warmths to start and a long growing season.
 You can also start tomatoes now, indoors or in a heated greenhouse, but in my experience tomatoes sown too early don’t really thrive.
-However, that may be due to my particular conditions, so you might want to try it.
-Other things you can sow under cover now include sweet peas, peas, brussel sprouts, leeks, onions, and spinach.
+However, that may be due to my particular conditions, so you might still want to try it.
+Other things you can sow under cover now include sweet peas, peas, brussels sprouts, leeks, onions, and spinach.
 You can even sow broad beans outside.